-April and May set off the wedding season, when caterers and hotels will be on the lookout for reliable staff to help serve food and clean-up.
+Weddings happen on a weekly basis, especially on the weekends.
+Caterers and hotels will be on the lookout for reliable staff to help serve food and clean-up.
 Working a few nights a week for five to 10 hours could bring in hundreds of dollars.
 Not to mention giving up a Saturday or two for some extra moola!

 8. Sell Some Treats

 Selling lemonade isn’t just for kids.
 Hawking a product around your neighborhood — like ice cream, soda, or baked goods, to name a few options — can be just as exciting now as when you were 5 or 6.
 Ask a local business for space in its parking lot or fill out a vendor application for festivals and fairs.
 Check the food licensing for your town and then start selling.
 A cheap product like snow cones can bring in a significant amount of money!